ARAldhafeeri/Zenaura/docs/intermediate/layout.md

 ```

 This setup ensures that the navigation bar (`nav_bar_header`) and footer (`footer`) components appear on every page of the application.
 You can add multiple components to the top or bottom sections as needed for your application layout.

-## Conclusion

-By using app layout for global component this insure maximum reuseability and yields more onrganized maintained codebase, even though one of the guides encourage the use of higher order components, however this approach is far more optimized.